oscarenglish18-lgtm/CorpusCompiler/README.md

 ## Licence and citation

 Licensed under the [MIT License](LICENSE).

-If you use the Compiler in published work, please cite it.
-See `CITATION.cff` for the machine-readable record.

 EDCS itself should be cited separately.
 The database is edited by Manfred Clauss, Anne Kolb, Wolfgang Slaby and Barbara Woitas, and is continuously revised — record the date of your export.